Knowing where to start with their digital marketing efforts is a common problem among many small businesses.

 You should figure out what your competitor’s online weaknesses are when it comes to attracting and retaining customers.

 - SERPs for keywords

 Define brief outlines of your 1 week/1 month/3 month/6 month/1 year marketing campaigns.

-Like I previously mentioned, the one page campaign can work for both small term campaigns and long term strategies.
+As I previously mentioned, the one page campaign can work for both small-term campaigns and long-term strategies.